mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 4. Capitalize the letters.
 5. Prefix the result with `$WEB_EXT_`.

-So, for example, instead of specifying the following source option every time you wish to run the extension:
+So, for example, instead of specifying this source option every time you wish to run the extension:

 ```shell
 web-ext run --source-dir=/path/to/my/extension